MariamKhoKh/Skill-Hub/README.md

 # SkillHub

-SkillHub is an online platform where students can find tutors with specific skills, book sessions with teachers, send and receive notifications, leave reviews, update profile info and manage learning activities efficiently.
+SkillHub is an online platform that connects students with skilled tutors, enabling them to book sessions, send and receive notifications, leave reviews, and manage their learning activities efficiently.

 ## Features